 Manufacturers can also use hardness testing to eliminate secondary processes.

-One example involved ESI’s client, who was encountering a problem with their metal stamped part.
+One example involved ESI’s client, who was encountering a problem with their stamped metal parts.
 Given the soft steel being used, the part needed to be heat treated and plated.
 Plating the material, however, caused the parts to become entangled during packing and shipping.

 ESI employed the Rockwell method to identify a new stainless steel of appropriate hardness where the entire tempering and plating process could be eliminated.